ivycat/posts-in-page/readme.txt

 ** Example 2 **

-Alright, now lets say that you want to pull in all posts from two categories into your WordPress page.
+Alright, now let's say that you want to pull in all posts from two categories into your WordPress page.
 One category is _WordPress Rocks_ and the other is _WordPress Rolls_.
 Plus, you'd like to display them three per page, rather than the default number of posts.
 Depending on your category slugs, your shortcode should probably look like this:

 `[ic_add_posts category='wordpress-rocks,wordpress-rolls' showposts='3']`